yaravind/old-gitbooks/property_based_testing.md

 ```

 ## Test Distribution
-- Use `collec` and `classify` to examine the distribution of test data generated randomly
+- Use `collect` and `classify` to examine the distribution of the generated test data
 - We can nest both of them to get multi-level grouping

 ## Patterns